pmeggi/introsde_finalproject/README.md

 * Minimum walking steps per day
 * Minimum sleeping hours per day

-The application allows also to register person reminders (based on daily, weekly, monthly or specific date type).
-The tracking module inform the person about his/her reminders of day, some feedback on the progress toward achieving goals and based on that suggests some activities and persuasive strategies.
+The application also allows to register person reminders (based on daily, weekly, monthly or specific date type).
+The tracking module of application informs the person about his/her reminders of day, gives some feedback on the progress toward achieving goals and based on that suggests some activities and persuasive strategies.

 ## Architecture